ExoMars-PanCam/passthrough/README.md

 declared within a `fetch` context or not.
 ##### When fetching
 In this context `multi` is used to signal whether the pre-processor should expect to find multiple instances of an element in the active source, and optionally how many.
-An evaluated value of True (e.g. as achieved with the XPath expressions `true()` or `1 = 1`) will duplicate the template element for each matched instance in the active source.
-If instead the expression evaluates to an integer, `N`, the effect is functionally equivalent to if the element (subtree) was repeated `N` times in the template instead, with the exception that the pre-processor will raise an error if the number of matched source instances is not equal to `N`.
+An evaluated value of True (as achieved with any boolean XPath expression such as `true()` or even `1 = 1`) will duplicate the template element for each matched instance in the active source.
+If instead the expression evaluates to an integer, *N*, the effect is functionally equivalent to if the element (subtree) was repeated *N* times in the template instead, with the exception that the pre-processor will raise an error if the number of matched source instances is not equal to *N*.
 ```xml
 <geom:Motion_Counter pt:fetch="true()" pt:sources="primary">
     <geom:name/>